eggsdesign/make-your-own-portfolio/README.md

 ## Day 1

-- Install Git
-- Install VSCode
-- Sign up to GitHub
+- Install Git, VSCode and sign up to GitHub
 - Create a repository
 - Create an HTML file
 - Add style with CSS